The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 Coarse spices are essential for building a bark that can stand up to a long mesquite smoke.

-A traditional South Texas brisket rub builds on that base with granulated garlic, onion powder, paprika, and—most importantly—cumin and American chili powder.
+A traditional South Texas brisket rub builds on that base with granulated garlic, onion powder, paprika, and cumin and American chili powder.

 The Secret is the Grind: You can’t use fine, powdery spices for a 12-hour cook.
 They’ll just wash away.
-You need “butcher cut” coarse spices.
-These larger granules stick to the rendering fat and help build a massive, structured Bark that captures every bit of that mesquite smoke.
+You need coarse spices.
+These larger granules stick to the rendering fat.
+They help build a massive, structured Bark that captures every bit of that mesquite smoke.
 If you’re new to the brisket game, check out my Brisket 101 guide to get the fundamentals down before you start experimenting with these bigger flavors.

 Pork Dichotomy: Carnitas vs. Pulled Pork

-Pork plays a vital secondary role in the South, and it highlights the split between Southern American and Mexican traditions.
+Pork plays a vital role in the South.
+It highlights the split between Southern American and Mexican traditions.

-If we’re making pulled pork, we’re smoking a shoulder low and slow until it hits 205°F (96°C).
-But if we’re talking carnitas, we’re talking about an entirely different process.
-Carnitas are deep-fried and braised in their own rendered lard, seasoned with orange juice, Mexican oregano, and garlic.
+If we’re making pulled pork, we’re smoking a shoulder low and slow until it hits 205°F. But if we’re talking carnitas, we’re talking about an entirely different process.
+Carnitas are fried and braised in their own rendered lard.
+They are seasoned with orange juice, Mexican oregano, and garlic.

-Big B’s Take: Pulled pork is about the smoke; carnitas are about the citrus and the crunch.
-Instead of being pulled, carnitas are often chopped with a cleaver, giving you that dual texture of a juicy interior and a crispy exterior that’s perfect for a taco botana platter.
+Big B’s Take: Pulled pork is about the smoke.
+Carnitas are about the citrus and the crunch.
+Instead of being pulled, carnitas are often chopped with a cleaver.
+This gives you that dual texture of a juicy interior and a crispy exterior.
+It’s perfect for a taco botana platter.

 Liquid Alchemy: Molasses, Mops, and Strawberry Glazes

 The “no sauce” rule of Central Texas doesn’t apply here.
-South Texas sauce is distinct: it’s darker, tangier, and built on a molasses base.
-We balance that bitter sweetness with aggressive amounts of apple cider vinegar and the same spices found in our rubs (cumin and chili powder).
+South Texas sauce is distinct.
+It’s darker, tangier, and built on a molasses base.
+We balance that bitter sweetness with aggressive amounts of apple cider vinegar and the same spices found in our rubs like cumin and chili powder.

-But the real magic happens on the pit with Mop Sauces—what we call “Texas Barbecue Juice.”
-A mop is a thin liquid (beef stock, beer, vinegar, and spices) applied manually during the cook.
+But the real flavor comes on the pit with Mop Sauces.
+We call this “Texas Barbecue Juice.”
+A mop is a thin liquid like beef stock, beer, vinegar, and spices.
+It’s applied by hand during the cook.

 Why Mop?
 It replenishes surface moisture and slows down the cook through evaporative cooling.
-This gives the smoke more time to penetrate the meat, building a deeper pink Smoke Ring.
+This gives the smoke more time to penetrate the meat.
+It builds a deeper pink Smoke Ring.
 And for a truly local twist, keep an eye out for finishing glazes made from Poteet Strawberries.
-The sandy soil of Poteet, Texas, produces some of the sweetest fruit in the world, and it makes for a killer strawberry-jalapeño glaze.
+The sandy soil of Poteet, Texas, produces some of the sweetest fruit in the world.
+It makes for a killer strawberry-jalapeño glaze.

 The Mexican-American Pantry: Tortillas, Charro Beans, and Sopaipillas